Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 # Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor
 A set of codes to address the Mitsubishi M64282FP artificial retina with an Arduino Uno and a simple GNU Octave image saver.
-Code is a complete reboot of [this very old project](https://www.bot-thoughts.com/2010/04/gameboy-camera-prototyping.html).
-It has them been embedded in other projects like an [Arduino port](https://github.com/shimniok/avr-gameboy-cam),
+There has been many previous attempts to interface this sensor.
+There is an [Arduino port](https://github.com/shimniok/avr-gameboy-cam) coupled with a [java interface](https://www.bot-thoughts.com/2010/04/gameboy-camera-prototyping.html), a [TI Calculator](https://www.cemetech.net/projects/item.php?id=54) or an [OpenGL interface](https://www.instructables.com/PC-Interfacing-a-GameBoy-Camera/).

-to allow Arduino/ESP8266/ESP32 compiling.
-The very original project is detailed [here]().
-It was then adapted  , is a bit more ambitious but uses obsolete libraries and commands.
-The project here is probably able to be turned into something portable with an ESP and without too much efforts.
-Will perhaps do this later.and [here](http://sophiateam.undrgnd.free.fr/microcontroller/camera/)
+However, all these projects uses the obsolete commands originating from the [initial 2005 project](http://sophiateam.undrgnd.free.fr/microcontroller/camera/).

 Required installations: [Arduino IDE](https://www.arduino.cc/en/software) and [GNU Octave](https://www.gnu.org/software/octave/index).